 For example, it could be when people walk by the house.
 Or when they hear loud noises.
 Or when they’re not getting attention.

 Pay close attention so you have an idea of what motivates them to bark and this will help you solve the problem.

 3. Correct the behavior

 After figuring out what motivates your dog to bark, the next step is to take corrective action in some shape or form.

-If your dog always barks at people outside the house, close the blinds and tell them no. Or if they bark at people when out on a walk, pull them away and reprimand them.
+If your dog always barks at people outside the house, close the blinds and tell them no. Or if they bark at people when out on a walk, pull them away by distracting them with a treat.
+Try to catch the bad behavior before it starts.

 It gets more complicated when the dog is barking for no reason.
 This could likely mean they are bored or full of pent up energy.
 And that means it’s time for more exercise.
 Which brings me to the next point…